Torch Lake

 email/locavore.jpg

-~Bellaire, ASI Pavilion
+~ ASI Community Center Pavilion

-~Alden, Higgin's General Store
+~ Higgin's General Store

-Wednesday and Friday pickups are from 3-9pm at Higgin's General Store, 9105 Helena Rd, downtown.
+Wednesday and Friday pickup is from 3-9pm at Higgin's General Store, 9105 Helena Rd.
 You will find your bag in the dairy cooler.
-Self-serve pickup is at your convenience anytime from 3-9pm on Wednesdays and Fridays.
+Frozen items are in the ice cream cooler next to the dairy cooler.
+Self-serve pickup is at your convenience anytime from 3-9pm.

 LogoMeijer.png